RESOStandards/reso-certification-utils/utils/restore-cert-server/README.md

 <br >

-## Restore All Data Dictionary Endorsements from a Local or S3 Path
+## Restore All Data Dictionary Endorsements from a Local Path
 Restores all Data Dictionary and Data Dictionary + IDX Endorsements with those in an existing directory matching the standard structure above.

 Example:

 ```
-restore --dd --overwrite --<localPath|s3Path> <local or s3 root path>
+restore --dd --overwrite --localPath /path/to/data_dictionary_results
 ```
 Where:
 * `dd` is endorsement type.
 * `overwrite` (optional) specifies whether to replace existing results on the server with new ones.
 * `localPath` is the path to the results.
-If empty or does not contain results, the program should have no side effects. `s3Path` will be used later on but is not supported currently.
+If empty or does not contain results, the program should have no side effects.

 There can be many versions for a set of Data Dictionary results in a given directory.
 For example, 1.7 and 2.0.